-As an agreement has been reached that a December bonus is included in the monthly wages, the parties agree that a special increase in December bonus is not automatically included in the monthly wage.
-A special payment may therefore be paid separately in December according to the rules that the collective wage agreements contain, or they may be paid as a certain ISK increase of the monthly wage.
+Where there has been agreed upon that the holiday and December supplements are included in the monthly wages, the parties agree that a special increase in supplements is not automatically included in the monthly wage.
+The supplements may be paid separately in June and December according to the rules that the collective agreements contain or they may be paid as an certain increase in kronas of the monthly wage.

-(Protocol 2014 on Holiday and December supplements that are paid out simultaneously with monthly wages)
+(Protocol 2014 relating to holiday and December supplements that are paid out simultaneously with monthly wages)

 1.3.2.
-Holiday bonus
+ORLOFSUPPBÓT

-The holiday bonus for each holiday reference year (1 May to 30 April), based on full-time employment, is: • In the holiday reference year beginning on 1 May 2023: ISK 56,000.
+The holiday bonus for each holiday reference year (1 May to 30 April), based on full-time employment, is to be as follows: